 What do all of these things have in common?
 They’re fueled by intrinsic motivation.
 According to Healthline, intrinsic motivation is “the act of doing something without any obvious external rewards.”
 These are things you choose to do merely because you enjoy them, not because of any outside incentive or pressure.

 So how does that apply to investing?
-TIFIN Personality created the Financial Personality Assessment based on the principals of intrinsic motivation and positive psychology with the goal of helping people understand what they are working toward when it comes to their finances.
+The principals of intrinsic motivation and positive psychology can help people understand what they are working toward when it comes to their finances.

 The study of positive psychology takes intrinsic motivation a step deeper.
 It takes a scientific approach to studying human thoughts, feelings, and behavior, with a focus on strengths instead of weaknesses and building the good instead of repairing the bad.
 Studies prove that when humans take an approach-based mindset versus an avoidance mindset, it helps people better achieve their goals.
 By helping understand what matters most to investors and allowing them to work toward investing with those interests in mind, they can achieve greater happiness in their investing.